Rhian Webb known as Rhian Webb

 • Post graduate Dip. and B.A.
 (Hons), Oxford Brookes University

 Rhian’s work and research focus is influenced by twenty years of experience working in the field of Teaching English to Speakers of other languages (TESOL).
-Her career started overseas where she worked for four years in Thailand, Australia and Japan.
-It is in these countries where she gained valuable experience of working in private and public English schools, universities and colleges through teaching and managerial work.
+Her career started overseas where she worked for four years; in Thailand, Australia and Japan.
+It is in these countries where she gained valuable experience of working in private and public English schools, universities and colleges and undertook both teaching and managerial work.
 As a result of this, Rhian believes that nothing is more exciting, worthwhile or memorable than a career which is positively enhanced by travel.
 Rhian will always travel and shares stories about her adventures with you in lectures.
-In the UK, Rhian has gained a wide variety of experience working in different aspects of TESOL; as a general and academic English teacher, examiner, Director of studies for summer programmes around the UK, materials designer, course developer and manager.
+In the UK, Rhian has gained a wide variety of experience working in different aspects of TESOL; as a general and academic English teacher, examiner, Director of Studies for summer programmes around the UK, materials designer, course developer and as an academic manager.

 Today, at the University of South Wales, Rhian acts on her belief that students need to graduate with ‘more than a degree’.
-USW TESOL provides a plethora of transferable skills; a developed awareness of language, confidence in public speaking, UK and overseas employment opportunities, a strong understanding of teaching methodologies, six hours of planning, delivering and reflecting on live teaching, teaching assistant work, the list continues… As a result of studying TESOL, you are able to leave university with important skills employers need and ask for.
-Rhian is delighted to have graduates working in sixteen countries around the world and a large bundle of graduates securing places on PGCE courses as a result of graduating with not only with a degree but also with a graduate USW TESOL certificate.
+USW TESOL provides a plethora of transferable skills: a developed awareness of language, confidence in public speaking, UK and overseas employment opportunities, a strong understanding of teaching methodologies demonstrated through six hours of planning, delivering and reflecting on live teaching and teaching assistant work.
+As a result of studying TESOL, you are able to leave university with important skills employers need and ask for.
+Rhian is delighted to have graduates working in eighteen countries around the world together with and a large bundle of graduates securing places on PGCE courses as a result of graduating with not only with a degree but also with a graduate USW TESOL certificate.

 Rhian started work at the University of South Wales in 2004.
-She became the award leader for the International Foundation Programme and then Head of International English.
-In 2010 Rhian moved into the English department and co-designed an undergraduate minor degree in TESOL.
-Rhian continues to teach, and undertake research, with undergraduate students who take the TESOL as a part of their English or English and Creative Writing degree.
+She became the Award Leader for the International English Foundation Programme and then Head of International English.
+In 2010, Rhian moved into the English department and co-designed an undergraduate minor degree in TESOL.
+Rhian continues to teach, and undertake research with undergraduate students who take the TESOL as a part of their English or English and Creative Writing degree.
 Her main research focus explores native speakers’ knowledge about grammar.

 • Member of USW Faculty Quality Committee